Irish Open 2018

 A sunny but breezy day on the links at Seapoint on Saturday for the first two rounds of the VI Irish Open.
-Damien Fleming (Ireland) will take a two shot lead into Sunday's final round as he seeks a third Irish Open title.
-The reigning Irish Strokeplay champion is 18 under par on 90 (43+47) and two clear of fellow Irishmen Ray Murphy (47+45) and Darren Fagan (43+49).
-Geraldine Ward (Ireland) leads the ladies open on 8 under, two clear of Dutch player Esther de Schiffart and four ahead of Chrissie Byrne (Ireland).
-Irish duo Evan Carry and Glen Towler top the under 16 leaderboard on 99 while Ireland's Frank Ryan (94) is leading senior.
+Damien Fleming (Ireland) took a two shot lead into Sunday's final round as he sought a third Irish Open title.
+The reigning Irish Strokeplay champion was 18 under par on 90 (43+47) and two clear of fellow Irishmen Ray Murphy (47+45) and Darren Fagan (43+49).
+Geraldine Ward (Ireland) led the ladies open on 8 under, two clear of Dutch player Esther de Schiffart and four ahead of Chrissie Byrne (Ireland).
+Irish duo Evan Carry and Glenn Towler topped the under 16 leaderboard on 99 while Ireland's Frank Ryan (94) was leading senior.

-Shane Murphy (Ireland) is also poised on 14 under par 94.
-Ian Donnelly and Paul Nolan, both of Ireland, are next on 95.
+Shane Murphy (Ireland) was also poised on 14 under par 94.
+Ian Donnelly and Paul Nolan, both of Ireland, were next on 95.
 Catalan Alex Albinana Bril added a 52 to his brilliant opening 46 to be leading non Irish player on 10 under par.

 Score updates and Sunday tee times here